solo-io/gloo/docs/content/installation/knative/_index.md

 kubectl get all -n knative-serving
 ```

-Now let's install Gloo.
-If needed, add the Gloo repository to the list of known chart repositories and perform a repository update:
+Now let's install Gloo Edge.
+If needed, add the Gloo Edge repository to the list of known chart repositories and perform a repository update:

 ```shell
 helm repo add gloo https://storage.googleapis.com/solo-public-helm